almeidacavalcante/taniarascia.com/backup/bkp-posts/2019-04-25-using-react-router-spa.md

 ## Dynamic Route Parameter

-Our `Link` is navigating to `/taniarascia`, which will match the `/:id` parameter in `Route`.
-In order to dynamically get the content from the URL - in this case, `taniarascia` - we'll use `match.params.id` from the `props`.
+Our `Link` is navigating to `/almeidacavalcante`, which will match the `/:id` parameter in `Route`.
+In order to dynamically get the content from the URL - in this case, `almeidacavalcante` - we'll use `match.params.id` from the `props`.

 I'm going to use that parameter to make a call to the GitHub API and retrieve my data.
-In this example I'll be using Hooks, so if you're not familiar with them, please read [Building a CRUD App with Hooks](https://www.taniarascia.com/crud-app-in-react-with-hooks/).
+In this example I'll be using Hooks, so if you're not familiar with them, please read [Building a CRUD App with Hooks](https://www.almeidacavalcante.com/crud-app-in-react-with-hooks/).

 <div class="filename">src/pages/UserPage.js</div>